More Than 20 People Overdosed in a Single Day in New Haven

 More than 20 people are suffering from drug overdoses Wednesday in New Haven, Conn., according to city emergency officials.

-A total of 15 people overdosed on the New Haven Green starting Wednesday morning, authorities said at a press conference.
-Officials had received three more reports of overdoses by the time the news conference ended on Wednesday.
-New Haven fire chief John Alston told NBC Connecticut more than 20 overdose cases have been reported citywide.
+A total of 15 people overdosed on the New Haven Green starting Wednesday morning, authorities said at a press conference earlier in the day.
+Officials received three more reports of overdoses by the time the news conference ended on Wednesday.

-Alston said responders received calls just after 8 a.m. reporting multiple individuals experiencing overdose symptoms, including unconsciousness, vomiting and nausea.
+New Haven fire chief John Alston said responders received calls just after 8 a.m. reporting multiple individuals experiencing overdose symptoms, including unconsciousness, vomiting and nausea.
 After responding to six reports, Alston said he realized it was a “multi-casualty” incident.

 Alston said initial reports indicate people overdosed on K2, a synthetic marijuana that contains a variety of chemicals and has been linked to prior large-scale overdoses.
 It’s unclear whether all the patients took the same drug or what exactly it contained.
 Patients were taken to the Yale-New Haven Hospital and the Hospital of Saint Raphael.